 What has your priority?
 Is it spending hours on Netflix or something else like spending too much time on social media?

-Grab your favourite journal and reflect on the following.
+Grab your favorite journal and reflect on the following.
 Where are you spending the majority of your time that you could instead be spending it praying and building a relationship with God?
 Next, think about what you need to put less emphasis on to put God on the pedestal where he needs to be?

 #1 Listen to An Audio Bible